Merzasphor/MWSE/docs/source/types/tes3moon.md

 ### `index`

 *Read-only*.
-The index of the moon, 0 for Masser, 1 for Secunda
+The index of the moon, 0 for Masser, 1 for Secunda.

 **Returns**: